Tufa Shujineng's Rebellion: Jin counterattack

 After the failed attempts at quelling the rebellion, Sima Jun focused his soldiers on agriculture in Guanzhong.
-In 274, rebels from Liang attacked Jincheng again, but Sima Jun defeated them and killed one of their leaders, Qiwenni (乞文泥).
-In 275, Sima Jun campaigned against Shujineng and defeated his forces, killing 3,000 rebels.
-Later that year, when Sima Jun was ordered to lead 7,000 soldiers to strengthen the garrison in Liang, Shujineng, Houdanbo (侯彈勃) and their supporters planned to raid the military-agricultural colonies in Guanzhong.
-However, Sima Jun's subordinate, Wen Yang, led a combined force of troops from Liang, Qin and Yong to threaten Shujineng.
+In September or October 274, rebels from Liang attacked Jincheng again, but Sima Jun defeated them and killed one of their leaders, Qiwenni (乞文泥).
+In 275, he campaigned against Shujineng and defeated his forces, killing 3,000 rebels.
+Later that year, when Sima Jun was ordered to lead 7,000 soldiers to strengthen the garrison in Liang, Shujineng, Houdanbo (侯彈勃) and their followers planned to raid the military-agricultural colonies in Guanzhong in his absence.
+However, his subordinate, Wen Yang, led a combined force from Liang, Qin and Yong to threaten the rebels.
 Shujineng sent Houdanbo and twenty tribesmen to submit to Jin, each sending their sons as hostages.
 Wen Yang also received the surrender of 200,000 tribal people from Anding, Beidi and Jincheng including the chieftains Jikeluo (吉軻羅), Houjinduo (侯金多) and Rejiong (熱冏).
-Meanwhile, the Wu and Ji Colonel, Ma Xun (馬循), who was based in the Western Regions, campaigned against Xianbei rebels and killed their leader.
+Meanwhile, around July, the Wu and Ji Colonel, Ma Xun (馬循), who was based in the Western Regions, campaigned against Xianbei rebels and killed their leader.

-In 276, Linghu Feng died and was succeeded by his younger brother, Linghu Hong (令狐宏).
+In the spring of 276, Linghu Feng died and was succeeded by his younger brother, Linghu Hong (令狐宏).
 Yang Xin launched another attack on Dunhuang, and this time, he killed Linghu Hong and recaptured the commandery.
-Afterwards, Sima Jun campaigned against the northern Hu (北胡) and killed one of their leaders, Tudun (吐敦).
-Later, a Xianbei leader, Aluoduo (阿羅多) attacked the Jin border.
+Afterwards, around June, Sima Jun campaigned against the northern "Hu" (北胡) and killed one of their leaders, Tudun (吐敦).
+Later around August, a Xianbei leader, Aluoduo (阿羅多) attacked the Jin border.
 Ma Xun commanded his troops to defeat him, killing 4,000 and capturing 9,000 of them, which prompted Aluoduo to surrender.
-Near the end of the year, Sima Jun was promoted to Senior General Who Attacks the West.
+About four months later, around December, Sima Jun was promoted to Senior General Who Attacks the West.

 Battle of Liang Province

 Fall of Liang province

-Peace between Jin and Shujineng did not last, as Shujineng and the tribes revolted again in 277.
+Peace between the Jin and Shujineng did not last, as Shujineng and the tribes revolted again in 277.
 He initially suffered another defeat to Wen Yang, but later that year, Sima Jun was recalled to the capital and replaced with Sima Tai (司馬泰) in Guanzhong.
 By 278, Yang Xin would also lose the tribes' support.
-That year, he fought with Shujineng's ally, Ruoluobaneng (若羅拔能) on the Dang Ranges (丹嶺) in Wuwei, but was defeated and beheaded.
+That year, he fought with Ruoluobaneng (若羅拔能) and others on the Dang Ranges (丹嶺) in Wuwei, but was defeated and beheaded.
 As Shujineng continued to harass Jin's borders, the Jin minister Li Xi (李憙) suggested that they send an army to defeat Shujineng, but the emperor's advisers disagreed, believing the situation was not as serious as Li thought.
-However, by the beginning of 279, Shujineng captured Liang.
+However, by around February 279, Shujineng captured Liang.
 Emperor Wu regretted the situation to the point that records claim he was unable to eat until late in the evening.